E-Safety Help

 Simple rules for keeping your child safe

-Here are some general rules to help keep your children safe online (taken from NSPCC Share Aware – for the full ‘Parent Guide to Being Share Aware’ please access https://www.nspcc.org.uk/globalassets/documents/advice-and-info/share-aware.pdf
+Here are some general rules to help keep your children safe online, taken from NSPCC Share Aware – please access https://www.nspcc.org.uk/keeping-children-safe/online-safety/

 Children should: